carlmontanari/scrapli/README.md

 ## Response Object

-All read operations result in a `Response` object being created.
+All command/config operations that happen in the `GenericDriver` or any of the drivers inheriting from the `NetworkDriver` result in a `Response` object being created.
 The `Response` object contains attributes for the command sent (`channel_input`), start/end/elapsed time, and of course the result of the command sent.

 ```python
 from scrapli.driver.core import IOSXEDriver